Moving Into a New Home: A Checklist

 Setting up a home security system is something else to do right away to keep you, your family, your home, and your belongings secure.
 At CPI Security, we can help you choose the right equipment and services to give you peace of mind and keep your new home secure from the very first night you spend in it.

-Pro tip: If you’re a CPI customer, our Movers Program provides exclusive discounts and upgrades that are only available to current customers.
+Pro tip: If you’re an existing CPI customer, our Movers Program provides exclusive discounts and upgrades when you’re setting up security at your new home.
 Ask about our Movers Program and see how you qualify.

 15. Create a new house file or binder.